There are a lot of cigar accessories on the market, but there are only a handful of true accessories collections. One of those is the Colibri Quasar.

 As with most lighters, finding competition for the Colibri Quasar Table Lighter depends on what the biggest priority is for you: the three torches, the design, or the fact it’s a tabletop lighter.

 - Colibri Quasar Astoria ($150) — If you like the Quasar design but want a pocket-friendly triple flame lighter, the Quasar Astoria would be the one to go with.
 It’s a triple flame lighter and it comes with a guillotine cutter built-in, something that the Table Lighter doesn’t offer.
 I reviewed the original design in June 2015.

 - Alec Bradley Mega Burner ($79.95) — A true tabletop lighter, this sizable accessory is about half the price of the Colibri Quasar Table Lighter and offers a “mushroom” flame style as opposed to a torch, but the size and sizable fuel tank do offer their appeal.

-- NUb Ignition Lighter ($60) — There are still a handful of these floating around, and while I haven’t had the chance to use it a lot since reviewing it in November 2015, but it remains one of my favorite lighters in the tabletop category.
-It also offers three jet torches, though is a bit smaller and lighter than the Colibri Quasar Table Lighter.
+- NUb Ignition Lighter ($60) — There are still a handful of these floating around, and while I haven’t had the chance to use it a lot since reviewing it in November 2015, it remains one of my favorite lighters in the tabletop category.
+It also offers three jet torches in a cylinder that is a bit smaller and lighter than the Colibri Quasar Table Lighter.

 - JetLine V-6 ($129) — One of the beefiest lighters I have reviewed, this is almost as distinctive as the Quasar, but offers six torch flames for true firepower.
 It also offers a built-in cutter, though doesn’t quite match up to the Quasar in terms of design or aesthetics.